 We like to knock off all sharp edges too.
 A slightly rounded corner actually looks sharper than a sharp one, and it feels better too.
+Aren't you glad this kit has no thin veneers?

+WA-LA!
 Your dulcimer is now ready for the finish.
 There are several finishes that will work fine for your instrument, and some are easier to apply than others.
-We give a few suggestions for selecting a nice-looking coat to protect your handy work and enhance the beauty of the wood.
+We give a few suggestions on the following page for selecting a nice-looking coat to protect your handiwork and enhance the beauty of the wood.

 We recommend masking off the top of the fretboard to avoid getting varnish or lacquer on the playing surface because it can get gummy under the fingers as you play.
-After the finish dries, you can remove the tape and wipe one light coat of linseed oil on the playing surface.
+After the finish dries, you can remove the tape and wipe one light coat of Linseed Oil on the playing surface.

-STAINS or DYES -- These are coloring agents and should only be used if you want to change the natural color of the wood.
-We usually do not apply stains to our projects, especially when they are made with naturally beautiful hardwoods such as cherry or walnut.
-These woods look best with a clear finish.
-But, if you want to color the wood, your staining should be accomplished before applying a surface finish such as oil, varnish, or lacquer.
+STAIN -- STAINS are coloring agents and should only be used if you dislike the natural color of the wood.
+We usually do not apply stains to our projects, especially when they are made with naturally beautiful hardwoods such as on this project.
+These woods look very nice with just a clear finish.
+But, if you want to color the wood differently, your staining should be accomplished before applying a surface finish such as oil, varnish, or lacquer.